 In order to understand what this is all about, you must in fact be clear about the concept of value proposition, which is the statement that contains why your product is the best solution for your customers.
 It should highlight how it solves a problem, the additional benefits it offers, and why it is superior to other options on the market.

-If you want to know more, run and read yourself my article in this regard 😉
+If you want to learn more, run and read. my article in this regard 😉